hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Of bringing one their viands to partake,
 >
-> And pay for hat or cloak, for custom sake:
+> And pay for hat or cloak, for custom sake[^169]:

->
+[^169]: When the proprietors of these Balls are asked by the visitors the reasons they are not allowed to take their hats into the ball room, and through officious care, are compelled to pay for the unwilling detention--the plea is, "the usual custom".

 > They gain addresses, invitations send
 >
-> For their grand balls, to Mister A----------, and friend
+> For their grand balls, to Mister A---, and friend[^170]

->
+[^170]: The author knows several persons who have received tickets for Balls in the above manner, who had no knowledge of the party from whom they came, but concluding it could not be from strangers, have attended, when the ball proved to be nothing more than a common hop; in the numerous invitations to which they have been included (though they were not acquainted with the proprietor) for the evident purpose of gain, from refreshment, hat, cloak money, &c. &c.

 > Who reads and wonders how these tickets came,
 >
 > (As he, professor knows not e'en by name),